 Vision: RSPO will transform markets to make sustainable palm oil the norm

 The RSPO has become the globally recognised standard for sustainable palm oil.
-Sustainable palm oil is defined by the eight principles and criteria against which oil palm plantations are certified against.
+Sustainable palm oil is defined by the eight principles and criteria against which oil palm plantations are certified.

-If you ask the question: What does RSPO certified sustainable palm oil mean ?
-Then the answer is, palm oil that is grown and certified against the 8 RSPO P&Cs.
+What does RSPO certified sustainable palm oil mean?
+The answer is: palm oil that is grown and certified against the 8 RSPO principles and criteria.

 These are reviewed every five years via public consultation, followed by member agreement on a consensus basis.

-Download a copy of the RSPO P&Cs at the bottom of this page.
+Download a copy of the RSPO principles and criteria at the bottom of this page.

 A multi-stakeholder approach